quinn2liu/leetcode-notes/Trees.md

     return self.leastCommonAncestor(root.left, p, q)

 In our base case, we know that the first `root` is a common ancestor, at the end we return `root`

+    def lowestCommonAncestor(self, root: TreeNode, p: TreeNode, q: TreeNode) -> TreeNode: if not root or not p or not q: return None

+        # root.val is larger than both p and q, a least common ancestor would exist on the left
+        if max(p.val, q.val) < root.val:
+            self.lowestCommonAncestor(root.left, p, q)

+        # root.val is less than both p and q, least common ancestor would exist on the right
+        elif min(p.val, q.val) > root.val:
+            self.lowestCommonAncestor(root.right, p, q)

+        # root is in between (inclusive) p.val and q.val (no smaller common ancestor exists)
+        else:
+            return root

 ## 102. Binary Tree Level Order Traversal